mountblue/gearup/dual_booting_ubuntu_windows.md

 If your Live Ubuntu is detecting Wifi (you can find the icon in the top right bar), we are good.
 Make sure internet works by running Firefox and checking internet.

-If Wifi driver did not get detected, **ABORT MISSION!!**
+If Wifi driver did not get detected, check if USB tethering works.
+At this point you have to take a call.
+If you have a mobile with USB tethering or a JioFi deveice, USB tethering can work but it is a bit cumbersome.

-Try again with an Ubuntu 19.04 live Ubuntu installlation.
+Try again with an Ubuntu 19.04 live check or Ubuntu 20.04 live check.

 ### Gparted